hpusset/-elrc-share-client/README.md

 ### `create`
 Creates a new resource from an xml file, with optional dataset (.zip archive) to upload.
-If no dataset is provided, the command will try to upload any .zip archive that has the same name with the xml file, within the same directory (e.g. resource1.xml, resource1.zip).
-For batch creation, pass the full path to the directory containing the metadata xml files, along with any dataset.
+For batch creation, pass the **absolute path** to the directory containing the metadata xml files, along with any datasets.
+In this case the command will try to upload any .zip archive that has the same name with the xml file, within the same directory (e.g. resource1.xml, resource1.zip)

 **Arguments**

-The full path to the metadata xml file or the containing directory (for batch creation).
+The **absolute path** to the metadata xml file or the containing directory (for batch creation).

 **Options**

-`-z` or `--data`: The full path to the .zip archive to be uploaded along with the new resource (not used for batch creation).
+`-z` or `--data`: The **absolute** path to the .zip archive to be uploaded along with the new resource (not used for batch creation).

 **Examples**